 After you have made a report, you may continue to suspect that a child is at risk and in need of protection.
 Any further observations should continue to be recorded and a report made on each separate occasion where a belief has been formed - on reasonable grounds - that a child is likely to be at risk and in need of protection.
-Additional reports should use the same format outlined above in this policy at Critical Action 2: Reporting to Authorities.
+Additional reports should use the same format outlined above in this Policy at Critical Action 2: Reporting to Authorities.

 If there is any suspicion that this relates to a sexual offence involving a person over 18 and a child under 16, then it must be reported to Victoria Police.
-For more information, refer to the Failure to disclose section of this policy.
+For more information, refer to the Failure to disclose section of this Policy.

-Where a school staff member is aware that another school staff member has formed a reasonable belief about the same child on the same occasion, or based on the same indicators of abuse, and has made a report to the appropriate authority, the first school staff member need not make a further report.
+Where a Our Lady Star of the Sea School staff member is aware that another school staff member has formed a reasonable belief about the same child on the same occasion, or based on the same indicators of abuse, and has made a report to the appropriate authority, the Our Lady Star of the Sea School staff member need not make a further report.

-However, if the first school staff member has formed a reasonable belief of abuse or significant risk of abuse to the child based on different observations, further indicators or additional information, a further report must be made to the appropriate authority detailing this additional information.
+However, if the Our Lady Star of the Sea School staff member has formed a reasonable belief of abuse or significant risk of abuse to the child based on different observations, further indicators or additional information, a further report must be made to the appropriate authority detailing this additional information.